mongodb/docs-cluster-to-cluster-sync/source/includes/opts/acceptDisclaimer.rst

 user is prompted to accept each disclaimer.

-This option allows users who have already read and accepted disclaimers to skip the prompt and start the ``mongosync`` process with the features enabled.
+This option allows users who have already read and accepted disclaimers to accept the disclaimer and start the ``mongosync`` process.

 .. versionadded:: 1.9